Krishna-mishra-26/Linkedin-Bulk-Invite-Remover/README.md

 # 🚀 LinkedIn Auto Withdraw Invitations Script

-A simple JavaScript automation script to **withdraw all pending LinkedIn invitations** with a single execution.
+A simple JavaScript automation script to **withdraw all pending Sent LinkedIn Connection invitations** with a single execution.
 This script helps you **save time, reduce manual effort, and clean up your network efficiently**.

 ## 📌 Features